DataDog/slack-channel-manager/README.md

 ### Running locally

 Run the localhost tunnelling service (instructions here are for ngrok on development port 8080).
 Note down the <ngrok-subdomain> that appears in the output.
+Also, note that this subdomain changes everytime you restart the service.
+So, be sure to update the Slack Command Request URLs in the Slack API Dashboard.

 ```sh
 ngrok http 8080